MethodAtlas

 poly = poly,

-t0 = 0, # kink (not notch)
+t0 = 0, # marginal tax rate below the kink

 )

-# ---- Step 3: Extract key results ----
+# --- Step 3: Extract and interpret key results ---

 summary(result)

-# B = excess mass
+# B = excess mass (count of bunchers above the counterfactual density)

-# b = normalized excess mass
+# b = normalized excess mass (B / counterfactual height at threshold)

-# e = implied elasticity
+# e = implied elasticity of taxable income w.r.t. net-of-tax rate

-# B_se = bootstrap SE
+# B_se = bootstrap standard error of excess mass estimate

 RequiresMASS